pa2si/portfolio/README.md

-v 0.1.12
+v 0.1.13

 new:

-- funcionalities section: more results button back again
+- menu links now with pathname

 what's done: